xhteam/tools-motodev/README.md

 is in android-core/plugins/org.eclipse.andmore/projectSet.psf.
 The project set file is not guaranteed to be always updated, so if dependency issues arise, use the Maven import.

+## Andmore Logo

+*The Android robot is reproduced or modified from work created and shared by Google and used according to terms described in the Creative Commons 3.0 Attribution License.*